Find out about the different ways to get help with your mental health, the process, and your rights.

 - you need urgent or emergency treatment

-- you already receive care and treatment for the condition you're being referred for
+- you already receive care and treatment for the condition

 - you're detained in a secure hospital setting